The pessimist complains about the wind. The optimist expects it to change. The realist adjusts the sails.

 I thought about it in Japan as I was diving into the amazing story of the Tendai monks and their goal setting, their meditation.
-My goal as I was heading for Australia was to cycle 1500 km in one week and aside from that arrive in Sydney as soon as possible.
+My goal – as I was heading for Australia – was to cycle 1500 km in one week and aside from that arrive in Sydney as soon as possible.
 Testing myself was key here.
 I knew it was gonna hurt both body and mind, but that was the whole point.
 Connecting with yourself can be achieved in different ways.
+However, things turned out different.
+As I started from Cairns I was faced with obstacles.
+And looking back, of course I was faced with obstacles.
+It has been like this for years on the road.
+Why should it be different now?

-First 4 days I was heading towards 700 km.
-12-14 hour cycling days.
-Tough winds blowing in my face and lots of sun.
-This was the first mental test as it didn’t coincide with my expectations.
-How could I have underestimated the wind?
-Starting and ending in the dark on that crazy road going all the way south.
-Setting up my tent at night in the long grass beside the road packed with snakes.
-Stupid.
+I started and ended in the dark the first days on that (crazy) road going all the way south to Brisbane.
+Setting up my tent at night in the long grass beside the road that could have been full with snakes.
+Stupid I have been.
 Fortunately I realised on time and got my act together on day 5.
-I took the decision that the 1500 km would be impossible.
+I then took the decision that the 1500 km would be impossible.
 It had been going through my mind for a month but I had to forget the idea.
 It was impossible – for me that is – to do it in one week..

 Next target was Sydney.
-Managed in 3 weeks starting from Cairns.
+I managed to arrive here in 3 weeks starting from Cairns.
 Hot, long boring roads, big trucks, some crazy macho drivers and pain in the ass from the long days on the saddle.
 Cycling 180 km can be long when the circumstances are tough.
 Thing is, it’s not about the amount of kilometers, it’s about how you experience them.
 Ten hours a day on a bicycle, what to do with that time?
 What is it you tell yourself?
 What is it you feed your mind, thus your thoughts and emotions and how you eventually feel and cope with the circumstances?
-It was a tough one but in the end I did pretty well and I felt – and now know – that I’m getting better and better at bending the external around.
+It was tough but in the end I did pretty well and I felt – and now know – that I’m getting better and better at bending the external around.
 Bending and focussing on what serves me.
 Another step closer in awareness and the power of (getting to know) the brain.

 If we think nature, as in what is natural, then the whole idea of making mistakes is to learn from it.
-To use them as stepping stones, to adjust, to reach your goals.
-To get better.
+To use them as stepping stones, to adjust, to reach your goals and to get better.
 There’s no successful athlete, actor or businessman who didn’t fail.
+Failing helps.